panzerdp/dmitripavlutin.com/content/posts/101-react-useeffect/index.md

 While the case A) you won't use often, let's detail into the cases B) and C).

-## 3. Side-effect on component did mount
+## 3. The side-effect on component did mount

 Some side-effects you'd like to invoke once after the mounting of the component.